Chams-sat/consulting-landing/README.md

 ### Contact Form
 Fill out the contact form at the bottom of the page to send a message (form submission functionality would need to be implemented separately).

-## Customization

-### Modifying Content
-- Edit the text content in `index.html`
-- Update translations in both `script.js` and `i18n.js` files

-### Styling Changes
-- Modify the Tailwind configuration in the `<script id="tailwind-config">` section of `index.html`
-- Edit custom styles in `styles.css`

-### Adding New Features
-- Extend JavaScript functionality in `script.js`
-- Add new language support by extending the translations object in both JavaScript files

 ## Browser Support
 This landing page is compatible with all modern browsers including:
 - Chrome
 - Firefox
 - Safari
 - Edge

-## Showcase Ready
-This project is ready for your portfolio showcase!
-It demonstrates:
-- Modern web development practices
-- Responsive design implementation
-- Interactive UI elements
-- Multilingual support
-- Clean, maintainable code structure

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.